nicklockwood/StandardPaths/README.md

 Image file suffixes
 --------------------

 Mac OS and iOS have a clever mechanism for managing multiple versions of assets by using file suffixes.
 The first iPad introduced the ~ipad suffix for specifying ipad-specific versions of files (e.g. foo~ipad.png).
 The iPhone 4 introduced the @2x suffix for managing double-resolution images for Retina displays (e.g. foo@2x.png).
 With the 3rd generation iPad you can combine these to have Retina-quality iPad images (e.g. foo@2x~ipad.png).
-As of Mac OS 10.7, the same @2x image naming is supported, presumably to support (as-yet unreleased) Retina Macs, although there is also a secondary convention in place on Mac OS, where standard def and @2x images are merged into a single multi-page HiDPI TIFF file.
+As of Mac OS 10.7, the same @2x image naming is supported for Retina Macs, although there is also a secondary convention in place on Mac OS, where standard def and @2x images are merged into a single multi-page HiDPI TIFF file.
+Iphone 6+ introduced @3x Retina, and so on.

 This file naming convention is an elegant solution for apps, but is sometimes insufficient for games because, unlike apps, hybrid games often share near-identical interfaces on iPhone, iPad and Mac, with the assets and interface elements simply scaled up, and this means that the standard definition iPad/Mac and the Retina resolution iPhone need to use the same images.

-Naming your images with the @2x suffix works for the Retina iPhone but not the standard def iPad or Mac, and naming them with the ~ipad suffix works for iPad but not iPhone, which forces you to either duplicate identical assets with different filenames, or to write your own file loading logic.
+Naming your images with the @2x or @3x suffix works for the Retina iPhone but not the standard def iPad or Mac, and naming them with the ~ipad suffix works for iPad but not iPhone, which forces you to either duplicate identical assets with different filenames, or to write your own file loading logic.

 The -hd suffix is a solution introduced by the Cocos2D library to the problem of wanting to use the same 2x graphics for both the iPhone Retina display and the iPad standard definition display by using the same -hd filename suffix for both.

 The -568h suffix was introduced with the iPhone 5 to support Default.png launch images which are 568 points high (1136px) instead of the regular 480 points.
 StandardPaths extends this convention so it can be used for all files.
-It is typically used for images, and because the iPhone 5 has a retina display it should be combined with the @2x scale suffix for images so that they are loaded at the correct scale.
+It is typically used for images, and because the iPhone 5 has a Retina display it should be combined with the @2x scale suffix for images so that they are loaded at the correct scale.
 As with all the other suffixes though, StandardPaths also supports the use of this suffix with other file types such as nibs (the additional @2x part of the suffix is not used for non-image assets).
+The iPhone 6 and 6+ introduced two new screen sizes, and there may be more in future, so StandardPaths supports any arbitrary size for the height value.

 StandardPaths supports this solution by adding some utility methods to NSString for automatically applying this suffix to file paths when using the `normalizedFilePath:` method.
-Files using the @2x, ~ipad, -hd and -568h conventions (or any combination thereof) are automatically detected and loaded as appropriate.
-For example, If you pass in an image file called foo.png, StandardPaths will automatically look for foo@2x.png or foo-hd.png on a Retina iPhone, or foo~ipad.png or foo-hd.png on an iPad and will also find foo-hd@2x.png if you are using a Retina iPad.
+Files using the @2x, @3x, ~ipad, -hd and -xxxh conventions (or any combination thereof) are automatically detected and loaded as appropriate.
+For example, If you pass in an image file called foo.png, StandardPaths will automatically look for foo@2x.png or foo-hd.png on a Retina iPhone, or foo~ipad.png or foo-hd.png on an iPad and will also find things like foo-hd@2x.png if you are using a Retina iPad.
 For cross-platform consistency, StandardPaths also extends these concepts to Mac OS by introducing a ~mac suffix, and treating Mac the same way as iPad with respect to the -hd suffix.
 It will also look for multi-page HiDPI TIFF file alternatives as appropriate.

 **Note:** By default, StandardPaths also swizzles various UIKit methods to make loading nibs and images with the -hd and -568h suffix as seamless as possible.
 If you don't want StandardPaths to mess with the behaviour of UIKit classes, just add SP_SWIZZLE_ENABLED=0 to your project's preprocessor macros in the build settings.